 Charger Runs Too Long (Or Not Long Enough)

-If there is an issue with how long your golf cart battery charger is running, this is indicative of an issue with the charger’s computer.
+If there is an issue with how long your golf cart battery charger is running, this indicates an issue with the charger’s computer.

-Depending on the make and model of your cart, your golf cart itself may get in the way of properly charging your batteries.
+Depending on the make and model of your cart, your golf cart itself may get in the way of adequately charging your batteries.

-In such a situation, this is happening because your cart’s on-board computer is confused about how much charge your batteries currently have.
-This is another reason why your cart will need to be checked out by a professional.
+How this happens is when your cart’s onboard computer is confused about how much charge your batteries currently have.
+This is another reason your cart will need to be checked out by a professional.

-There are two ways to keep your batteries fully charged; the first is to use the golf cart battery charger and the second is to use the deep-cycle batteries.
+There are two ways to keep your batteries fully charged: (1) to use the golf cart battery charger, or (2) to use the deep-cycle batteries.

-If you use the golf cart battery charger while the batteries are still in the device and not put into the alternator or the cart, then it would be best to leave the battery in the device for three to five hours to get the full charge.
-This ensures that there will be no damage done to the batteries in the process.
+If you use the golf cart battery charger while the batteries are still in the device and not put into the alternator or the cart, it would be best to leave the battery in the machine for three to five hours to get the total charge.
+This ensures that the charger will do no damage to the batteries in the process.

-However, if you do use the charger while the batteries are inside the vehicle then it is important to ensure that you put the batteries back in the alternator after your golf cart ride is over.
+However, if you use the charger while the batteries are inside the vehicle, it is essential to ensure that you put the batteries back in the alternator after your golf cart ride is over.

-Deep cycle batteries are designed to last a long time without needing to be replaced.
-If you want to extend the life of your batteries, then you should consider using these chargers to keep your batteries fully charged.
+Deep cycle batteries are designed to last a long time without needing replacement.
+However, if you want to extend the life of your batteries, then you should consider using a golf cart charger to keep your batteries fully charged.